Vikings’ Everson Griffen safely emerges from home after alarming 911 call, social media posts

 Speaking with reporters Wednesday before Griffen left his home, Zimmer said he couldn’t comment apart from expressing his best wishes for the “health and well-being” of the player and his family.

-Asked about Griffen’s status for a game Sunday against the San Francisco 49ers, Zimmer replied, “That’s really not our concern right now.
+Asked about Griffen’s status for a game Sunday against the San Francisco 49ers, Zimmer replied: “That’s really not our concern right now.
 It’s really about him.”

 Cook, who also talked to the media before the situation at Griffen’s home was resolved, said he and his teammates were “trying to make sure he’s okay.”
 He added, “That’s our brother, first — make sure his family is okay, make sure he gets the proper treatment and the love that he needs to get through the times that he’s going through right now.”